 After you’ve been exploring all day and experiencing the bustling streets of Genoa, it’s time to relax and take in one last beautiful sight once the sun goes down.
 As the sun creeps below the horizon, the ancient lighthouse known as Lanterna di Genoa is lit and shines brightly over the rest of the city below.

 As the third oldest lighthouse in the entire world, it’s an amazing feat of engineering and construction that it still stands to this day and looks so ornate even by today’s standards.
-You can see Lanterna di Genoa from many places in the city, so it’s a great time to grab some gelato or other dessert at one of the city’s many cafes and look up at the lighthouse against the backdrop of the Italian night sky.
+You can see Lanterna di Genoa from many places in the city or while on a segway tour, so it’s a great time to grab some gelato or other dessert at one of the city’s many cafes and look up at the lighthouse against the backdrop of the Italian night sky.